 \section{Finite sample performance}

-In the following simulation studies and data analysis, we examine the size and power performance of the bootstrap-assisted KPSS-type tests \cref{trend_algorithm}, \cref{algorithm}, \cref{trend_algorithms} and \cref{algorithms} associated with R/S, V/S and K/S-type tests in the supplement.
-The number of bootstrap samples is fixed at $B = 2000$ and the number of replications is $1000$.
-The parameters $\mf M(t)$, ${\bs \Sigma}(t)$, $\sigma^2_H(t)$ are estimated by $\hat{\mf M}(t)$, $\hat {\bs \Sigma}(t)$, $\hat \sigma^2_H(t)$ in \cref{sub:estimate}, while the smoothing parameters $b_n$, $m$, $\tau_n$ and $\eta_n$ are selected by the methods advocated by \cref{sel}.
+In the following simulation studies and data analysis, we examine the size and power performance of the bootstrap-assisted KPSS and related tests \cref{algorithm}, \cref*{trend_algorithms} and \cref*{algorithms} in the online supplement.
+The number of bootstrap samples is $B = 2000$ and the number of replications is $1000$.
+The parameters $\mf M(t)$, ${\bs \Sigma}(t)$, $\sigma^2_H(t)$ are estimated by $\hat{\mf M}(t)$, $\hat {\bs \Sigma}(t)$, $\hat \sigma^2_H(t)$ in \cref{sec:diff}, with all the smoothing parameters selected by the methods advocated in \cref*{sel} in the online supplement.
 Let

-where $\{ \varepsilon_{l}\}_{l\in \mathbb Z}, \{\zeta_{l}\}_{l\in \mathbb Z}$ are $i.i.d.$ $ N(0,1)$.
+where $(\varepsilon_{l})_{l\in \mathbb Z}, (\zeta_{l})_{l\in \mathbb Z}$ are $i.i.d.$ $ N(0,1)$.
 We consider the following time-varying coefficient model,